UWrc/UWrc.github.io/docs/hyak101/basics/nn_batch.md

 ```bash
 [UWNetID@n3424 ~]$
 ```
-Except that the word `UWNetID` will be replaced with your Net ID and `n3424` will be replaced with the node SLURM assigned to your interactive job.
+Except that the word `UWNetID` will be replaced with your Net ID and `n3424` will be replaced with the node Slurm assigned to your interactive job.
 Finally, the `~` will be replaced with the name of your current directory (your location on the filesystem).

 #### Using Locator in interactive mode